-The pins described in Table 7 constitute the physical interface between the user's programming device and the serial port of the AD8283.
-The SCLK and $\overline{\text{CS}}$ pins function as inputs when using the SPI interface.
+The pins described in Table 7 constitute the physical interface between the programming device of the user and the serial port of the AD8285.
+The SCLK and $\overline{CS}$ pins function as inputs when using the SPI interface.
 The SDIO pin is bidirectional, functioning as an input during write phases and as an output during readback.

-This interface is flexible enough to be controlled by either serial PROMS or PIC microcontrollers.
-This provides the user with an alternative method, other than a full SPI controller, for programming the device (see the AN-812 Application Note).
+This interface is flexible enough to be controlled by either serial PROMs or PIC microcontrollers.
+This flexibility provides the user with an alternative method, other than a full SPI controller, for programming the device (see the AN-812 Application Note).

-If the user chooses not to use the SPI interface, these pins serve a dual function and are associated with secondary functions when the $\overline{\text{CS}}$ is strapped to AVDD during device power-up.
-See the SDIO Pin and SCLK Pin sections for details on which pinstrappable functions are supported on the SPI pins.
+If the user chooses not to use the SPI interface, these pins serve a dual function and are associated with secondary functions when the $\overline{\text{CS}}$ is strapped to AVDD33 during device power-up.
+See the SDIO Pin section and SCLK Pin section for details on which pin strappable functions are supported on the SPI pins.